 An inclusive approach

-It is also important to recognize that there is considerable expertise across Greater Manchester that can be used to make all schools more effective in terms of the presence, participation and progress of all of our children and young people.
-This implementation strategy sets out to create pathways that will help in making this expertise available to all pupils.
+It is also important to recognise that there is considerable expertise across Greater Manchester that can be used to make all schools more effective in terms of the presence, participation and progress of all of our children and young people.
+This strategy sets out to create pathways that will help in making this expertise available to all pupils.

-At the same time, it will be critical to link the implementation strategy with other relevant Greater Manchester initiatives, including the Young Person’s Guarantee, developments on mental health and schools, and wider efforts on early years (school readiness), early help in neighbourhoods and wrap around support for families.
+At the same time, it will be critical to link the strategy with other relevant Greater Manchester initiatives, including the Young Person’s Guarantee, developments on mental health and schools, and wider efforts on early years (school readiness), early help in neighbourhoods and wrap around support for families.

 Relevant to all of this, a recent report by the Institute for Fiscal Studies argues that the pandemic threatens to make life worse for the most vulnerable groups in society and concludes that what is now needed is ‘an inclusive recovery’.
-This strategy for educational recovery provides the basis of such an approach.
+The Pathways to Success strategy for educational recovery provides the basis of such an approach.